Diamond Cut Grading Simplified: A Basic Course

 This information can also be used to evaluate the relative severity of any commercial grading system or laboratory.
 Simply plug in their numbers and compare the results.

-For about $1300 plus travel, lodging, and four days of your time, you can have all this spoon fed to you.
-Or, you can read the following few words and learn how anyone can develop the same, no, actually more useful, information easier and faster.
+For about $1,300 plus travel, lodging, and four days of your time, you can have all this spoon fed to you.
+Or, you can read the following few words and learn how anyone can derive the same, no, actually more useful, information faster and easier.

-As of a few years ago, based upon the requirements for a “top quality” classification, the severity of grading by various labs was roughly in the order shown below.
+A few years ago, based upon the requirements for a “top quality” classification, the severity of grading by various labs roughly followed the order shown below.

-The current GIA system, as taught to students, would rank next to the top with C/P = 0.81 – 0.85.
+The current Gemological Institute of America (GIA) system, as taught to students, would rank next to the top with C/P = 0.81 – 0.85.
 This, alone, despite their ballyhooed denial of its existence, confirms GIA’s belief in an ideal cut.

 For the present, don’t concern yourself with those C/P values.
 That is what this “course” is all about.
 Soon, you will learn how to convert the data from any “Diamond Report” to an objective “Universal” rating in less than two minutes.
 Just be patient.
 First, you have to jump through a few hoops.

-1. Visit one or more local jewelry stores, or contact them by phone and tell them you would like to know their prices for a 3/4 carat solitary round brilliant cut diamond ring, or the price of an equivalent unmounted stone.
+- Visit one or more local jewelry stores or contact them by phone and tell them you would like to know their prices for a 3/4 carat solitary round brilliant cut diamond ring, or the price of an equivalent unmounted stone.
 They should have several levels of quality from which to choose.

-2. For each level, record the data supplied on its certificate regarding the 4Cs, Carat weight, Color, Clarity, and Cut.
-You really don’t need the data on Color and Clarity, but they will think you are some kind of a nut if you don’t ask.
+- For each level, record the data supplied on its certificate regarding the 4Cs: carat, color, clarity, and cut.
+You really don’t need the data on color and clarity, but they will think you are some kind of a nut if you don’t ask.

-3. Ask for the following information from their grading report.
-Diameter, Height, Crown Angle, and Pavilion Angle, and any other information or notations they would like to give you.
-At a minimum, you should get data for Diameter and Total Height or Depth.
+- Ask for the following information from their grading report: diameter, height, crown angle, and pavilion angle, and any other information or notations they would like to give you.
+At a minimum, you should get data for diameter and total height or depth.

-5. If you are really too lazy to do this right, just make up some numbers you think look good, and we will show you how to cut grade those stones you “created”.
+- Too lazy to do this right?
+Just make up some numbers you think look good.
+We will show you how to cut grade those stones you “created.”